 Detail for a subscription can fall into one of the following categories.

-- Recurring (Product Costs)
+- Recurring (product costs)

-- Add On (Components)
+- Add On (components)

-- Credits (Coupons)
+- Credits (coupons)

-- Tax (Avalara or Custom)
+- Tax (Avalara or custom taxes)

 For more information on transaction types, please view our documentation on types of transactions.
+Furthermore, you can decide to show or hide $0 product line items on statements.
+Please visit our in statements documentation for more details.

 The payments section of the statement will showcase any and all payments made during the time period of the statement.